 - Employment changes including starting work for the first time or taking on additional jobs

-- Starting to receive new income such as a personal, occupation or old age pension, money from self-employment, rent from property or casual earnings that are not taxed at source
+- Starting to receive new income such as a personal, occupation or old age pensions, rent from property or casual earnings that are not taxed at source

 - Major changes to your investment income or your bank interest increasing above £50

 - Your income increasing to £90,000 or more as this may affect your personal and other tax allowances